benhaslett/Ben-Haslett/README.md

 - Instrumental in the installation project management of Optical Fiber Network to efficiently connect the council’s remote sites reducing telecommunications costs
 - Expertly leveraging PowerShell to integrate council’s web applications, car-parking remote systems and ERP system
 - Expertly Implementing and managing private cloud infrastructure
-- Accountable for budget of $400k

 **Achievements**
+- Built agile capability by focusing on the values and putting the customer at the center of everything we do
 - Won team buy-in for system automation with custom Powershell module for Manly Network
 - Increased customer satisfaction survey results year on year for 3 years
 - Working closely with Microsoft Australia to revolutionise council car-parking monitoring, automating camera footage download to cloud-based [Microsoft Azure Machine Learning system](https://www.governmentnews.com.au/sydney-council-uses-machine-learning-to-crack-down-on-parking-pests/)